bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-mocha`
-1. add `"extends": "bluedrop/mocha"` to your ESLint config file
+1. Add `"extends": "bluedrop/mocha"` to your ESLint config file

 ### eslint-config-bluedrop/node

 An extension of `eslint-config-bluedrop` that adds support for Node.

 1. Ensure you have installed the dependencies from General Setup
-1. add `"extends": "bluedrop/node"` to your ESLint config file
+1. Add `"extends": "bluedrop/node"` to your ESLint config file

 ### eslint-config-bluedrop/react